 The Centre is the only one of its kind in the UK to bring together cognitive neuroscientific, computational and cognitive robotic expertise, aimed at translational neuroscience and advances in robotics.

-Funding for the Centre totals around £7 million and comes from a wide range of sources: all relevant UK Research Councils (BBSRC, EPSRC, ESRC, MRC), UK charities (the Stroke Association, the Wellcome Trust), international bodies (the EU, the Human Science Frontier Program).
-See the funding page for more information.
+Funding for the Centre totals around £7 million and comes from a wide range of sources: all relevant UK Research Councils (BBSRC, EPSRC, ESRC, MRC), UK charities (the Stroke Association, the Wellcome Trust, the Royal Society), international bodies (the EU, ERC, Marie Curie, the Human Science Frontier Program, DAAD).